-Recent years have witnessed many immersive multimedia services and applications, including 360-degree video streaming, augmented and virtual reality, and the current multi-interface supported metaverse applications [1], [2].
-These new applications usually have common features: high fidelity (e.g., 4K resolution, 90+ fps, and 100+ degrees of field of view are supposed to support satisfactory Quality of Experience (QoE)), immersive interaction (e.g., < 10 milliseconds in interaction latency), and open data exchange (e.g., any users among the billions of today's socialnetwork users can communicate in virtual worlds to share all kinds of multimedia content via different social groups).
+ecent years have witnessed many immersive multimedia services and applications, including $360^{\circ}$ video streaming, augmented and virtual reality (VR), and the current multi-interface-supported metaverse applications.
+These new applications usually have common features: high fidelity [e.g., 4K resolution, 90+ frames per second, and more than 100° of field of view are supposed to support satisfactory quality of experience (QoE)], immersive interaction (e.g., < 10 ms in interaction latency), and open data exchange (e.g., any users among the billions of today's social network users can communicate in virtual worlds to share all kinds of multimedia content via different social groups).

 These features require powerful computational resources in the service infrastructure, low latency in the network, and social network support.
 Today, solutions to realize these immersive multimedia applications are mainly either cloud-centric or device-centric.
-In cloudbased solutions, the centralized cloud services (e.g., virtual GPU/CPU instances, databases, and content delivery networks) are utilized.
-Multimedia content, such as video chunks, are streamed to users from geo-distributed servers deployed worldwide.
-For device-based solutions, more content processing workflows are carried out by users' end devices like headmounted displays.
-Such devices are usually powered with local computational capacities and storage so that a certain fraction of the applications are running at the local devices, e.g., virtual reality scenes can be rendered and displayed locally.
+In cloud-based solutions, the centralized cloud services (e.g., virtual GPU/CPU instances, databases, and

+1070-986X © 2023 IEEE Digital Object Identifier 10.1109/MMUL.2023.3247574 Date of current version xx Month 2023. content delivery networks) are utilized.
+Multimedia content, such as video chunks, are streamed to users from geodistributed servers deployed worldwide.
+For devicebased solutions, more content processing workflows are carried out by users' end devices, like head-mounted displays.
+Such devices are usually powered with local computational capacities and storage so that a certain fraction of the applications are running at the local devices, e.g., VR scenes can be rendered and displayed locally.